olcf/SingularityTools/Titan/BaseExample/README.md

 sh TitanPrep.sh
 rm TitanPrep.sh
 ```
 Lastly `TitanPrep.sh` is run, setting up appropriate bindpoints and patching the `Ubuntu` provided `MPICH` installation.
-At this point the container will not function properly on any system but Titan.

 ## Building the container
 ```
 $ sudo singularity create --size 8000 ZestyTitan.img
 $ sudo singularity bootstrap ZestyTitan.img Titan.def
 ```
-Building the container is straight forward, the only care that must be taken is ensuring the container is large enough to handle the `CUDA Toolkit` installation.
+Building the container does not provide any Titan specific steps.
+The only care that must be taken is ensuring the container is large enough to handle the `CUDA Toolkit` installation.
 For our example application 8 gigabytes is sufficient.

 ## Transfering the container
 Once the container has been built on a local resource it can be transfered to the OLCF.
 Currently Globus Online is the recomended way to facilitate this transfer.

 ## Running the container
 ```
+$ module load singularity
 $ singularity exec ZestyTitan.img mpicc HelloMPI.c -o mpi.out
 $ singularity exec ZestyTitan.img nvcc HelloCuda.cu -o cuda.out
 ```
-From within an interactive or batch job applications can be built utilizing the containers software stack.
+Within an interactive or batch job applications can be built and run utilizing the containers software stack.
+Full `/lustre` access is available from inside the container and the directory in which singularity is launched from will be the current working directory inside of the container.
+In this case the source code `HelloMPI.c` and `HelloCuda.cu` exists outside of the container on `lustre` and the applications `mpi.out` and `cuda.out` will be created in the same `lustre` directory.

 ```
 $ aprun -n 2 -N 1 singularity exec ZestyTitan.img ./mpi.out